JWen00/UNSW/COMP3331/transport_layer.md

 1. Go Back N

-Sender has up to N unacked packets and as a single timer for the oldest one.
-When the timer expires, retransmit all the unacked packets.
+Sender has up to N unACK'ed packets and as a single timer for the oldest one.
+When the timer expires, retransmit all the unACK'ed packets.

 There is no buffer so out of order packets are discarded.

-Receiver only sendss cumulative acks and does't ack if there has been a gap.
+Receiver only sends cumulative acks and does't ack if there has been a gap.

 2. Selective repeat